pyplati/platipy/README.md

         - **README.md**: Contains description of tool, authors, etc...
         - **Sample.ipynb**: Jupyter notebook demonstrating the basics of using the tool
     - tests/: Directory containing test scripts to be run by pytest
-        - data/: Directory containing test data.
-Used by tests but also Jupyter notebooks for demonstration.

 ### Providing command line functionality with *click*